 Today my mothers death certificate came in the mail - along with a fingerprint pin for Bob Goff's new book Everybody Always, the main plot being "Love your neighbor, even the ones you don't understand." which is ironic for a multitude of reasons, one being I have a tattoo on my shoulder that says "love thy neighbor" and another being that it arrived the same day as my mothers death certificate, which may or may not mean anything at all.
 Sometimes it feels like the universe is speaking to us, and other times the universe is just speaking - there is a finesse to learning how to interpret the difference.
 I'm not sure I've quite refined that skill.

 I've hesitated for 4 years to write my first blog post, I always wanted it to be about something important, extraordinary, and necessary.
 I wanted to start off from a place of writing to you not because I want to, but because I have to - because there is something so big living inside of my body that it grows and grows until there is simply no room for me to keep it anymore, nowhere for it to go but here.
 Up until this point all of my thoughts, experiences, and emotions have been their own form of fleeting - resolving themselves in paint water, salt water, or rain water - always leaving me feeling restored, like I spoke my truth in my own way.
 Maybe nobody heard it, saw it or read it, but it was spoken - a silent agreement between lögr (water) and my body.
-But this is an un-rinsable thought, experience, emotion - this one started out big the day I was born and continued to grow in concurrance to my body, always keeping up - until recently when I became the smaller being, and it wailed to be let out.
-I guess this is the beginning to a life long process of letting go.
+But this is an un-rinsable thought, experience, emotion - I guess this is the beginning to a life long process of letting go.

 There is so much of this story to tell, and perhaps I'll bring you bits and pieces as they well up in my soul and beg to spoken.
 But for now I will leave you with a story and a poem:

-Just over a year ago I visited my mother for the first time in 7 years, the second time I had seen her in the last 14 years - after spending the first 10 years of my life living with her.
+Just over a year ago I visited my mother for the first time in 7 years, only the second time I had seen her in the last 14 years - after spending the first 10 years of my life living under her care.
 She was burdened by addiction and mental illness as long as any memories serve, and was never quite able to grab hold of this human life, this collective experience we all move about in.
 She passed away a couple weeks back, April 19, 2018 due to complications of those choices.
-Our visit in July of 2017 was painful for me, it created rawness in wounds I thought I had learned to heal (paint water, salt water, rain water) - and my attempt to share with her the weight her life had put on me was met with contempt and anger.
-I left feeling as if I had only began to speak my truth, but it had immediately fallen on deaf ears - never even making it close to the place in her body where the "mother" in her still lived.
+Our visit in July of 2017 was painful for me, it created rawness in wounds I thought I had learned to heal (paint water, salt water, rain water) - and my attempt to share with her the weight her life had put on me for the last 26 years was met with her contempt and anger.
+I left feeling as if I had only began to speak my truth, but it had immediately fallen on unwilling ears - never even making it close to the place in her body where my mother lived.
 About 6 months later I was sitting in a quirky, slightly dingy gastropub in Prescott, Arizona - reading Mary Oliver poems aloud to my counterpart.
 Mary Oliver has a way of connecting nature to her emotions, her thoughts, and her experiences - much in a way I am inspired to do with my work.
-During my reading aloud I came across this poem, and its like that big growing thing inside of me for the first time in its life, breathed the biggest sigh of relief, and felt like it finally found a place to go home to.
+During my reading aloud I came across this poem, and its like that gnawing pain inside of me for the first time in its life, breathed the biggest sigh of relief, and felt like it finally found a place to go home to.

 Welcome to the silly, comforting poem.